lukejacksonn/oceanwind/README.md

 - Has desirable perf characteristics at runtime (requires no build step or bundling)
 - Warns developers when unrecognized or duplicate shorthands are used

-The library currently weighs 7.8KB gzipped and compressed.
+The library currently weighs 7.8KB gzipped and 7.2KB compressed using brotli.

 ## Usage